 Every year right about this time, children everywhere are going back to school.
 The lines at the discount stores are long.
 Shopping carts are full of brand new boxes of crayons and brightly colored spiral-bound notebooks.
-As thoughts turn to school, parents of adopted kids often wonder if they need to do anything extra to make sure their child has a smooth school year.
+As thoughts turn to school, parents of adopted kids often wonder if they need to do anything extra to ensure their child has a smooth school year.

 In most respects, the beginning of the school year is no different for adopted kids than for kids born into their families.
 You buy the same school supplies and new clothes, fill out reams of paperwork and send them off with a kiss and a prayer.
 But adoption can add layers of complication to your child’s school experience:

 - Maybe your family is transracial, and you worry that your child will have to field questions about your family.

 - Your child came to you with the emotional scars and behavior of a hard life, and you wonder how much information to share with her teacher.

-- Johnny has learning differences/disabilities caused by prenatal alcohol or drug exposure, and you question what, if anything, the teacher needs to know in order to help.
+- Johnny has learning differences/disabilities caused by prenatal alcohol or drug exposure, and you question what, if anything, the teacher needs to know to help.

-- And then there are the dreaded school assignments that may just draw unwanted attention to the way your child joined your family.
+- And then there are the dreaded school assignments that may just draw unwanted attention to how your child joined your family.

 There are negative stereotypes about adoption, and we get it – you don’t want to needlessly burden your child or overshare with his teacher.
 On the other hand, you do want to be proactive to avoid any potential problems.
-We talked about all of these concerns on this recent CreatingaFamily.org podcast, School Issues for Kids Who Struggle.
+We discussed these concerns on this recent CreatingaFamily.org podcast, Back to School with Foster & Adopted Kids, featuring Heather T. Forbes, LCSW.

 Beginning of School Checklist for Adopted Kids

 - If your family stands out, prepare your child to answer questions from other children.

-- If you want to make sure that different types of families are valued in your school, ask your child’s teacher if you can come to class to read a book about different ways families are made.
+- If you want to ensure that different families are valued in your school, ask your child’s teacher if you can come to class to read a book about different ways families are made.
 Check out our list of the best books that highlight different types of families.